vpicaver/MarkScope/README.md

     QQmlApplicationEngine engine;

-    //This needs to be allocated on the heap because it's a child of QQmlApplicationEngine MarkScope::FrameProfiler frameProfiler = new MarkScope::FrameProfiler(&engine);
+    //FrameProfiler isn't a child of engine so it can be allocated on the stack MarkScope::FrameProfiler frameProfiler(&engine);

     engine.load(QUrl(QStringLiteral("qrc:/main.qml")));
     if (engine.rootObjects().isEmpty())